Rah-7/simple_shell/README.md

-This repository contains shell files wriiten in c. our shell was built and tested on ubuntu 20.04 LTS.
+This repository contains shell files written in c. our shell was built and tested on ubuntu 20.04 LTS.